awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-update.md

 You can update a resource share in AWS RAM at any time in the following ways:
 + You can add principals, resources, or tags to a resource share that you created\.
 + For resource types that support more than the default AWS RAM managed permission, you can choose which permission applies to resources of each type\.
++ When a permission attached to the resource share has a new default version, you can update the permission to use the new version\.
 + You can revoke access to shared resources by removing principals or resources from a resource share\.
 If you revoke access, principals no longer have access to the shared resources\.

 **Note**